 Critical Thinking Fundamentals

-Critical Thinking Fundamentals was designed to help participants arrive at more stable, effective solutions and decisions, by learning how to build the skills that are the foundation of the critical thinking process.
+Critical Thinking Fundamentals was designed to help participants arrive at more stable, effective solutions and decisions by learning how to build the skills that are the foundation of the critical thinking process.
 This includes the ability to reason, to predict consequences, and to evaluate the merit of potential conclusions.
-They will also learn how to apply a consistent thought process to any situation that requires a resolution or action.
+Participants will also learn how to apply a consistent thought process to any situation that requires a resolution or action.

 How It Works